Chapter 2

 “Which is where exactly?
 What city?”

-My expression must have reflected my puzzlement – soon he repeated the name.
+“Chord, of course.”
+My expression must have reflected my puzzlement—soon he repeated the name.
+“Chord.
+Jibilee locality.”

 “Locality?”

 This made no sense.
 I’d never heard of Jibilee or Chord.
-Or for that matter of localities.
-We had shires and towns and cities, local government electorates had wards, and churches had parishes, but what the hell was a locality?
-“Ok, let’s try it from another angle.
+Or, for that matter, localities.
+We had shires and towns and cities, most local government electorates had wards, and churches had parishes, but what the hell was a locality?
+“Okay, let’s try it from another angle.
 This is Australia, right.”

 His eyes widened, clearly surprised by the question.
 But just when I thought he was going to say otherwise, he said, “Yes.
 Of course it is.”